-Function Responsibilities Managing Board Overall responsibility for the implementation and effectiveness of the ICS Risk management function Responsibility for the coordination and performance of the ICS process, including reporting to the Managing Board, as well as responsibility for the continuous development of the methodology, templates and group requirements Compliance function Assistance in the identification of compliance risks and ensuring appropriate control measures within VIG Insurance Group Internal Audit Downstream independent review of the internal control system in accordance with the audit plan or as requested by the Managing Board/Supervisory Board Area head Responsibility for the identification of risks and implementation of adequate controls in the respective areas of responsibility All employees Risk-conscious work, identification and communication of potential control weaknesses to the supervisor, carry out controls, ensuring adequate documentation of the control activities organisational unit and consists of, among other things: Organisational and process flow charts, policies and guidelines, records, work instructions and control reports.
+Function Responsibilities Managing Board Overall responsibility for the implementation and effectiveness of the ICS Risk management function Responsibility for the coordination and performance of the ICS process, including reporting to the Managing Board, as well as responsibility for the continuous development of the methodology, templates and Group requirements Compliance function Assistance in the identification of compliance risks and ensuring appropriate control measures within VIG Insurance Group Internal Audit Downstream independent review of the internal control system in accordance with the audit plan or as requested by the Managing Board/Supervisory Board Area head Responsibility for the identification of risks and implementation of adequate controls in the respective areas of responsibility All employees Risk-conscious work, identification and communication of potential control weaknesses to the supervisor, carry out controls, ensuring adequate documentation of the control activities organisational unit and consists of, among other things: Organisational and process flow charts, policies and guidelines, records, work instructions and control reports.

 The documentation produced within the scope of the ICS process includes a standard summary of all material risks and controls.
-The actual control documentation is based on group-wide ICS guidelines, is in the responsibility of each
+The actual control documentation is based on Group-wide ICS guidelines, is in the responsibility of each

 Essentially, each employee must ensure an adequate control environment in his or her department to minimise operational risks.
-Both internal and external ICS reviews are performed to ensure that the company has an adequate Internal Control System.
+Both internal and external ICS reviews are performed to ensure that the company has an adequate internal control system.

 The effectiveness of the ICS is assessed once a year by the operating units, i.e. the risk owners, during the Group-wide ICS process.
-The assessment covers all areas of the company and involves discussions between each risk management function and the corresponding heads of departments.